rbaihis/AWS_basics/EC2.md

   - `Note` type of EC2 instances matters when chosing a persistant volume since some type offers multiple choices while others only offers ESB only ass attachment Volumes.
 - EC2 instances, and ESB volumes can be launched in multiple regions and availibility zones.
 - `Firewalls` can be configurated through AWS. using `Security Groups`.
-- Note That, when deployed, each instance has an IPv4 address standard and Public , this Public feature is called `(Elastic IP)`, ELastic IPs can be associated and disassiociated from EC2 instance which makes them flexible and transfable under the same region.
+- when deployed, each instance has an IPv4 address standard and Public , this Public feature is called `(Elastic IP)`, ELastic IPs can be associated and disassiociated from EC2 instance which makes them flexible and transfable under the same region.
+- Note that if disassociated the ElasticIP, you still have publicIPs, but PublicIp that re not ElasticIPs can changes and are not flexibal and reliable as the ElasticIPs.
+- EIPs provide a static IP address that remains constant, even if the underlying instance is stopped, started, or terminated.

 ### EC2 Instance Core Feature
 - Deploy virtual machines